The 7 Benefits of Learning Through Play

 What is Learning Through Play?

-Play-based learning is an approach to education that focuses on providing children with opportunities to explore and learn through hands-on playtime.
+Learning through play is an approach to parenting and teaching that focuses on providing children with hands-on, meaningful experiences.

 The Top 7 Benefits of Learning Through Play

-Play-based learning is a great way to encourage a child’s natural curiosity and foster healthy development.
+Play-based learning is a great way to spark a child’s natural curiosity to support a healthy development.

-Here are 7 important benefits of play-based learning:
+Here are 7 incredibly important benefits of learning through play:

 1) Communication and Language Development

-When engaging in pretend play, children have to negotiate and discuss different points of view.
-For example, when role-playing as a doctor and a patient, the children first have to figure out who will act in each role, and then they will have to act out the scenario by expressing their perceptions of those different roles.
+Pretend play is also a wonderful way to help with language skills.
+During this type of play, children have to negotiate and discuss different points of view.
+If kids are pretending to be a doctor and patient, the children first have to figure out who will act in each role, and then they will have to act out the scenario by expressing their perceptions of those different roles.

 2) Emotional Regulation